-Appointments are required (except for emergencies) and can be made by calling 844.5123 or by stopping by in person at the Center.
+Appointments are required (except for emergencies) and can be made by calling 334.844.5123 or by stopping by in person at the Center.
 Business hours are 8:00 am-5:00 pm, Monday through Friday.
-Also see How to Get Started.
+Also see “Getting Started.“

-For emergencies, SCS senior clinic staff members are available during regular business hours and can be accessed by calling or stopping by the Center.
-After business hours and weekend emergency information can be found under the Crisis tab at the top of the SCS home page.
+For emergencies, SCPS senior clinical staff members are available during regular business hours and can be accessed by calling or stopping by SCPS.
+After business hours, during weekends, and holidays, an on-call counselor can be reached by calling 334.844.5123.

-We are located on the 2nd floor of the Auburn University Medical Clinic at the corner of Lem Morrison Drive and Duncan Drive.
-Campus Map
+SCPS is located on the 2nd floor of the Auburn University Medical Clinic at the corner of Lem Morrison Drive and Duncan Drive.
+There is also a satellite office located in the Haley Center Room 0356 (the basement of Haley Center) Campus Map

 What about parking?

-What types of services are offered by Student Counseling Services?
+What types of services are offered by Student Counseling & Psychological Services?

 During the intake appointment, a student’s needs are assessed.
 Follow-up sessions are scheduled as appropriate to help a student work through his or her problems.
-Students are allowed 10 individual therapy sessions per academic year.
-The number of sessions may be extended if it is clinically-indicated.
-Students who want or need more frequent or longer-term contact with a counselor are referred to off-campus resources.
+Students may be seen for between 1-10 biweekly individual therapy sessions per academic year.
+In very rare circumstances, the number of sessions may be extended if it is clinically-indicated.
+Students who want or need more than biweekly sessions or longer-term contact with a counselor are referred to off-campus resources.
 Students may use group counseling as an adjunct or primary form of treatment.
 Group sessions are only limited by the number of groups available and the number of times any group meets.

-There are no charges for individual and group therapy appointments that you attend.
-Effective August 17, 2015, you will be charged a fee if you do not call at least 24-hours prior to your appointment to cancel an appointment.
-A fee of $40 will be billed to your Bursar’s account for late cancellations and missed individual and intake appointments;late cancellations and missed group therapy appointments incur a $20 fee; late cancellations and missed psychiatric evaluations incur a $150 fee; late cancellations and missed psychiatric medication check appointments incur a $50 fee.
+There are no charges for individual and group counseling appointments that you attend.
+Effective August 21, 2017, you will be charged a fee if you do not call at least 24-hours prior to your appointment to cancel an appointment.
+A fee of $50 will be billed to your Bursar’s account for late cancellations and missed individual and intake appointments;late cancellations and missed group therapy appointments incur a $25 fee; late cancellations and missed psychiatric evaluations incur a $200 fee; late cancellations and missed psychiatric medication check appointments incur a $75 fee.
 It will be billed to your student account as a “Student Support” fee.

-What types of problems do students typically come to the Center with?
+What types of problems do students typically come to Student Counseling & Psychological Services with?

 Students come to the Center with a wide range of problems.
 Many have issues related to their normal development such as identity or relationship issues.
 Others are dealing with more specific psychological issues such as depression, anxiety, post-traumatic stress, bereavement, substance abuse, or eating and body image issues.
 Some students are not sure what the problem might is but just know they are not functioning or feeling the way they normally do.
 They might notice having a harder time studying, eating or sleeping too little or too much, or otherwise just not meeting their day-to-day obligations.
 A counselor can help students sort out what is wrong in order to help get students back on track.

-What are the qualifications of the SCS staff?
+What are the qualifications of the Student Counseling & Psychological Services staff?